Autonomous-Motorsports-Purdue/AMP_ASSv1/README.md

 # AMP-v1
-The Autonomous Software System for the 1st iteration of the AMP autonomous go-kart.
+The first iteration of the Autonomous Software Stack for the AMP go-kart.
 This version is focused on racing at the EVGrandPrix Autonomous Race (barriers on either side of the track).

 Learn more about software v1 [here](https://drive.google.com/file/d/1K5XBHzRQoebuGRryKY5umeLOhvQEEuj8/view?usp=sharing).